For more information, contact the Education Team

 Washington's Cabinet is a high stakes environment where students examine the functions of the American government through a multitude of sources and active participation for 75 minutes.
 Students must come together and utilize important skills like persuasion, communication, conflict resolution, and organizational leadership to make decisions during a critical time in Washington's Presidency.

 This 21st-century educational experience requires a group size of 24 to 54 students and is aligned with national and state standards for high school.
-The cost for the program is included with admission to Mount Vernon and runs for a minimum of two hours (with the additional option of adding a mansion tour).
+The program runs for a minimum of two hours (with the additional option of adding a mansion tour).